Money Done Right may be compensated if you make a purchase after clicking on a link.

-Save money by seeking out cheaper options on things you already have and use with the help of a pro app– Trim.
+Save money by seeking out cheaper options on things you already have and use with the help of a pro app– Cushion.

-When you download the Trim app, it analyzes your accounts to find recurring subscriptions and also compares prices on current bills, letting you know about cheaper options.
+When you download the Cushion app, it analyzes your accounts to find recurring subscriptions and also compares prices on current bills, letting you know about cheaper options.

-Learn more about Trim by reading our Trim Personal Finance Bot Review 2019.
+Learn more about Cushion by reading our Cushion Personal Finance Bot Review.